Narmilan-A/TSA-Drone-AI-Detection/README.md

 ### 2. Data Preparation
 1. Download drone imagery and ground truth data from the cloud link.
-2. Place orthomosaics and labels in the appropriate folders.
+2. Place ROIs and labels in the appropriate folders.
 3. Use ML scripts to train, validate and test for TSA detection.

 ---